Design System Component: Alert Banner

 Alongside the error banner, I also designed warning, informational, and success banners, each with variations tailored for different use cases.

-I also defined the banner's anatomy and established spacing guidelines.
+I also defined the banner's anatomy and established visual specifications.

 Alerts in Action